aybobo/staffcbt-induction/README.md

 # staffcbt-induction
-A web-based app that allows staff to take computer based test based on training videos
+A web-based app that allows staff to take computer based test based on training videos.
+Built with code igniter